Many kids with

 Many kids with ADHD

-also have sensory issues.
+.
 They may seek physical stimulation as a way to calm down.
 (These same kids may also be overly sensitive and avoid certain sensory input.)

 There are other conditions that can cause these challenges.
 Some, like autism and

-anxiety, commonly co-occur with ADHD.
+, commonly co-occur with ADHD.
 With all of these issues, weighted blankets can boost serotonin levels and help kids self-regulate and feel more relaxed.

 If you’re thinking of buying a weighted blanket for your child, here are things to be aware of: